For urgent consular assistance call

 More information:

-While Mozambique has opened its borders, international commercial flights to and from Mozambique will remain limited for some time.
+International commercial flights to and from Mozambique remain limited.
 Contact your travel provider directly for the latest advice.
 To enter Mozambique, you need to hold a tourist visa, working visa, temporary residence visas or identification document and foreign residence (DIRE).
 You don't need to request authorization to exit Mozambique.

 More information:

-If you're travelling through South Africa, check our South Africa travel advice for COVID-19 related restrictions.
-You may also need:
+If you're travelling through South Africa, you may also need:

 South Africa doesn't accept provisional travel documents.
 Other conditions may apply.